Virtual

 9 - Naming A Horse

 - No inappropriate language or anything that could potentially be interpreted in bad taste.
-This is grounds for immediate dismissal.

 - First character and character following a space are uppercase.
 All other characters are lowercase.